-Before sending it in, you should always check your application for spelling and grammar.
-Ask a friend, family member or teacher to look over your application.
+Before submitting your application, check your spelling and grammar.
+Ask a friend, family member or teacher to read over your application.

-At the very least, you should type your answers into a word processing program and run a spellcheck before cutting and pasting them into the online form.
+At the very least, run a spellcheck before cutting and pasting your answers into the online form.

 Common file formats include:

-Before you submit your application, get yourself a professional-sounding address.
-For example, your first name and last name with an "@gmail.com" tacked on at the end is far more professional than something like firstname.lastname@example.org.
+Before you submit your application, get a professional-sounding email address.
+For example, your first name and last name with ‘@xmail.com’ is better than something like squidgypants99.. @xmail.com.

-If you do hear back, you may get asked to come in for an interview.
-To find out more about job interviews, check out our Job Interviews pages.
+If you do hear back, you might get asked to come in for a job interview.

-If this happens, it's important to remember that it's normal to apply for a job and not get it.
-The best thing to do is to keep on searching and applying for jobs online, but also to remember that there are other ways to find work, including:
+Remember that it's normal to apply for a job and not get it.
+The best thing to do is to keep on searching and applying for jobs online.
+Also remember that there are other ways to find work, including:

 Our how to find a job section has more information on ways to find a job.